Hidden universality in the merger rate distribution in the primordial black hole scenario: Summary

 \acknowledgments{ This work was supported by MEXT KAKENHI Nos.
 17H06357 (T.T. and T.S.), 17H06358 (T.T.), 17H06359 (T.S.), 15H05888 (T.S and S.Y.), 15H02087 (T.T.), and 15K21733 (T.S. and S.Y.), JSPS Grant-in-Aid for Young Scientists (B) No.15K17632 (T.S.) and No.15K17659 (S.Y.), the Grant-in-Aid for Scientific Research No. 26287044 (T.T.).
-This work was also supported by the European Research Council under the European Union's Horizon 2020 Programme, ERC Starting Grant \#638435 (GalNUC) (to B.K.).
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 638435 (GalNUC) and by the Hungarian National Research, Development, and Innovation Office grant NKFIH KH-125675 (B.K.).
 This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607761. }